Chimney Fire Safety

 Firefighters are available to conduct a home fire safety visit to prevent accidental dwelling fires from occurring and to protect the public from being injured in such events.

-This safety advice is also available in our guide to chimney safety leaflet.
+This safety advice is also available in our chimney safety leaflet.

 Chimney Fire Safety Week